ryankurte/pki/README.md

 ## Status
-Working on OSX, Linux
+Working on OSX, Linux, Windows seems [v cursed](https://github.com/ryankurte/pki/issues/9)

 ## Usage

-First, create your own PKI git repository using this as a template.
+First, create your own PKI git repository using this as a template, then use the following steps to create a Root / CA, Intermediate certificates, and Client or Server certificates.

+Note that when deploying yubikeys you may wish to configure management and PIV pins to ensure that certificates are not mistakenly overwritten, and are only used by authorized parties.
+We recommend you read [this](https://developers.yubico.com/yubico-piv-tool/YubiKey_PIV_introduction.html) getting started guide for PIV on yubikeys before getting underway.

 ### Creating a new Certificate Authority (Root Certificate)